backstage/backstage/docs/features/search/README.md

 - As a contributor I should be able to integrate plugin data to the indexing process of Backstage Search by using the standardized API.
-- As a software engineer I should be able to search for all content (for example, entities, metadata, documentation) in backstage search.
+- As a software engineer I should be able to search for all content (for example, entities, metadata, documentation) in Backstage search.

 more to come...